Educator, Author, Writer, Reading and Early Literacy Specialist.

-Putting puppets into the hands of children, or rather onto the hands of children can set the stage for valuable learning opportunities in many developmental areas.
-Puppets are an engaging toy that can help support oral language skills and communication, social/emotional development, and help children learn and understand the world around them through safe imaginative play.
+Putting puppets into the hands of children—or rather on the hands of children—can set the stage for valuable learning opportunities in many developmental areas.
+Puppets are engaging toys that can help support oral language skills and communication, social/emotional development, and help children learn and understand the world around them through safe, imaginative play.

 Puppets Can Help Develop Language and Communication